South Pacific Last Minute Cruise Deals (2025): Last Minute Cruises to the South Pacific - Cruise Critic

-Port: Auckland • Paihia • Sydney • Newcastle • Cruising • Townsville • Cairns • Cruising • +4 more
+Port: Auckland • Paihia • Napier • Picton • Christchurch • Dunedin • Milford Sound • Hobart • +3 more

 Up to 20% Savings to Explore North America in 2023